APSL/transmanager/README.rst

 TransManager
 ============

-TransManager is a simple django app to deal with the translations tasks of the models content.
+TransManager is a simple django app to deal with the translations tasks of the models content based on django-hvad.
 It's not for static files.